We Hosted 15 Corporate Strategy Leaders from the F500 and This is What They Had to Say

 As the above breakdown might not resonate with everyone in internal consulting or corporate strategy roles, I encourage you to get in touch so we can discuss how your team thinks about these topics.

-Sloan Danenhower is Vice President of Client Acquisition at AlphaSights.
+Sloan Danenhower is Senior Vice President of AlphaSights’ San Francisco Officer.
 He is responsible for bringing the use of knowledge search to the Fortune 1000.
-Under AlphaSights’ service model, teams connect clients with custom recruited, industry specific experts who answer their toughest research questions, help validate their hypotheses, and identify opportunities that may have otherwise been missed.
+Under AlphaSights’ service model, teams connect clients with custom recruited, industry-specific experts who answer their toughest research questions, help validate their hypotheses and identify opportunities that may have otherwise been missed.